jheccob/Cryptopulse/replit.md

 The application features a modern React-based dashboard for real-time monitoring, configuration management, and bot control, backed by an Express.js server with WebSocket support for live updates.
 The system is designed as a full-stack trading assistant with comprehensive market analysis capabilities.

-**Current Status (August 11, 2025)**: The application is fully functional with PostgreSQL database integration and Coinbase API.
-The trading bot successfully processes real-time market data from Coinbase, generates signals every 30 seconds, and automatically sends them to Telegram.
-The dashboard displays live price, RSI, and MACD data with WebSocket updates.
-All signals are persistently stored in the database with automatic Telegram delivery confirmation.
+**Current Status (August 11, 2025)**: The application is fully operational with confirmed signal detection and Telegram delivery.
+The trading bot successfully detected and sent a BUY signal (XLM-USDT at $0.4442, RSI 51.4) with automatic Telegram notification.
+The system monitors every 30 seconds with proper cooldown periods, uses real Coinbase market data, and maintains persistent PostgreSQL storage.
+WebSocket dashboard updates provide real-time price, RSI, and MACD data visualization.

 # User Preferences